GovanifY/KH2FM_Toolkit/C#/Ressources/Readme.txt

 [-output something.kh2patch]: Set the output file to something.kh2patch

 Options asked:
-[Relink to this filename:]: This will relink your file to an idx.
-Should be automatic now, leave blank.
+[Relink to this filename:]: This will copy the content of the file chosen to your file.
 [Compress this file?]: This will compress or no the file using internal compression of KH2(FM).
 [Parent compressed file]: Just choose where to modify the file: in KH2, OVL, or the ISO.
 [Should this file be added if he's not in the game?]: If the file don't exist, will try to create a new entry for this file.